openshift/origin/docs/proposals/image-promotion.md

 the `oc tag` command).
 The command might also notify me about the verification failure.

 The *frontend-production* DeploymentConfig has the ImageChangeTrigger set to watch changes in the *prod-ready* ImageStreamTag.
-When a new Docker image with this tag is available, it can automatically roll out a new production deployment.
+When a new container image with this tag is available, it can automatically roll out a new production deployment.
 In case you don't want to roll out the *frontend-production* automatically, you can avoid specifying the ImageChangeTrigger and roll out the new deployment by hand.